Midwest, USA – April 2, 1969 – 13 years old

-“And thou shalt remember all the way which the Lord thy God led thee” (Deuteronomy 8:2 KJV).
+“And thou shalt remember all the way which the Lord thy God led thee.”
+Deuteronomy 8:2

 This was my first entry after reading The Diary of a Young Girl by Anne Frank who was a 13-year-old Jewish girl in Holland during World War II.
-Because Hitler, the German dictator, hated all the Jewish people, he had his soldiers corral them in cattle cars and send them to horrible concentration camps where six million were exterminated in the gas chambers or died of disease.
+Because Hitler, the German dictator, hated all the Jewish people, he had his soldiers corral them in cattle cars and send them to horrible concentration camps.
+Over six million Jews were exterminated in the gas chambers or died of diseases.
 In 1942, Anne’s family went into hiding in an attic to try to escape the camps.
 Because she was so lonely, she wrote in her diary to her imaginary friend named “Kitty”.

 June 12, 1942

 I hope I will be able to confide everything to you, as I have never been able to confide in anyone, and I hope you will be a great source of comfort and support.

 Sadly, they were discovered and arrested on August 4, 1944, and were sent to the concentration camp, Bergen-Belsen, near Hanover, Germany.
 The typhus epidemic swept through the camp as the result of horrendous hygienic conditions and claimed Anne’s life and that of her sister in early March 1945 shortly before the camp was liberated by the British on April 12, 1945.
 Only Anne’s father, Otto, survived the camps.
 When he returned to the attic, he was given Anne’s diaries which two secretaries in the building had stored safely after finding them scattered all over the floor.
 After long deliberation, he decided to fulfill his daughter’s wish and publish her diary.